Aerial view of Parliament Hill and the Ottawa River.

 • Ottawa International Airport

 Flight time is typically 1 hour, with frequent daily schedules, particularly from Pearson.
-Booking early can help secure affordable tickets, especially during busy FIFA World Cup Toronto dates.
+Booking early can help secure more affordable tickets.

 Once you arrive in Ottawa, the airport connects to the city’s O-Train light rail transit system.
 In about 25 to 30 minutes, you can be downtown near Parliament Hill, the ByWard Market and major hotels.